*This post may contain affiliate links. Read more »

 Step 8

-Serve with herbs and optionally some unsweetened plant-based yogurt, or a dollop of labneh.
+Serve with herbs and optionally some unsweetened plant-based yogurt, or a dollop of labneh and a side of Moroccan rice.

 💡Serving Ideas